ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 The default value for this parameter is `None`.
 If there is no logger passed (i.e. `logger=None`), then a default logger is created to log the messages to the console exactly like how the `print()` statement works.

-Some advantages of using the the [logging](https://docs.python.org/3/library/logging.html) module instead of the `print()` statement are:
+Some advantages of using the [logging](https://docs.python.org/3/library/logging.html) module instead of the `print()` statement are:

-1. The user has more control over the printed messages specially if there is a project that uses multiple modules where each module prints its messages.
+1. The user has more control over the printed messages, especially in a project that uses multiple modules where each module prints its messages.
 A logger can organize the outputs.
-2. Using the proper `Handler`, the user can log the output messages to files and not only restricted to printing it to the console.
+2. Using the proper `Handler`, the user can log the output messages to files, not only to the console.
 So, it is much easier to record the outputs.
 3. The format of the printed messages can be changed by customizing the `Formatter` assigned to the Logger.

 This section gives some quick examples to use the `logging` module and then gives an example to use the logger with PyGAD.